Mass media in Moldova: Print media

 The print media maintains a small audience in Moldova.
 In November 2009, only 3% of citizens had the print media as their main source of information, and only 4.5% as most trusted media source.
 Only 10.2% read newspapers everyday, while 34.4% said they had not read a single newspaper in three months.

 The print media is traditionally divided along language lines (Romanian and Russian-language media).
 Other minorities (Ukrainian, Gagauz, Bulgarian and Jewish) also have their own publications, though mainly in Russian language.
 Most Moldovan media are more committed to their owners' interests rather than to the general public ones'.

-The Moldovan print press is mainly concentrated in the capital Chisinau, and the regional press is underdeveloped.
+The Moldovan print press is mainly concentrated in the capital Chișinău, and the regional press is underdeveloped.
 The weak distribution system penalises rural areas, where newspapers still arrive with up to several days of delay.
 Most newspapers have online editions with distinct and updated contents.

 The main daily newspaper in the republic, Moldova Suverana, is published by the government.
 Sfatul Țării is published by Parliament, which also publishes the daily Nezavisimaya Moldova in Russian.
 Other principal newspapers include Rabochiy Tiraspol (in Russian, the main newspaper of the Slavs in Transnistria), Ţara, Tineretul Moldovei/Molodezh Moldovy (in Romanian and Russian), and Viaţa satului (published by the government).

 The main cultural publication in Moldova is the weekly journal Literatura și Arta, published by the Union of Writers of Moldova.
 Other principal periodicals include Basarabia (also published by the Writers' Union), Chipăruş, Alunelul, Femeia Moldovei, Lanterna Magică, Moldova, Noi, and SudEst.

 Kishinëvskiye novosti, Kodry, and Russkoye Slovo are Russian-language periodicals.
 Other minority-language periodicals include Prosvita and Homin in Ukrainian, Ana sözu and Cîrlangaci in Gagauz, Rodno slovo in Bulgarian, and Undzer kol/Nash golos in Yiddish and Russian.

 Some Moldovan press institutions have demonstrated a profitable potential.
-The Jurnal de Chisinau started as a weekly, became a daily and then launched an Internet TV channel and created a powerful media network, the Jurnal Trust Media.
+The Jurnal de Chișinău started as a weekly, became a daily and then launched an Internet TV channel and created a powerful media network, the Jurnal Trust Media.

 Publishing

 Radio broadcasting

 Radio Moldova (RM) started broadcasting on 30 October 1930 with a Romanian-language programme from an improvised studio in Tiraspol.
 It is today hosted in a 10-storey building built in the early 1990s and is part of the public broadcaster IPNA “Teleradio-Moldova”, usually deemed pro-governmental.

 In October 1939, Radio Basarabia, a local station of the Romanian Radio Broadcasting Company, was the first radio station opened in Chișinău.

 Antena C was launched in 1998, municipalised in 2004 and privatised in 2007, being taken over by acquaintances of the Party of Communists.

-Other popular radio stations include Radio Free Europe/Radio Liberty, Vocea Basarabiei, Noroc, PRO FM Chisinau, Kiss FM, Radio Nova, Hit FM.
+Other popular radio stations include Radio Free Europe/Radio Liberty, Vocea Basarabiei, Noroc, PRO FM Chișinău, Kiss FM, Radio Nova, Hit FM.